ASME Landmark #131 (1947)

 The rotary distributor-type diesel fuel injection pump was invented by Vernon Roosa in 1941.
 Ernest J. Willson was development engineer and Leonard Baxter assisted.
 Roosa’s injection pump concept had come to the attention of the company in 1947 while Roosa was in New York City repairing and maintaining diesel-electric generator sets.
 In June, Roosa and Willson went to Hartford to develop the concept for the pump, and by 1952 the first contract.

 Whoa, lots of info in there.
 I was interested in the history of the company, back when it was the Hartford Machine Screw Company.
-You see me standing here (with safety glasses) with this old machine?
-Well, check this out – this is the machine that “started it all.”
+You see me standing in the picture above (with safety glasses) with that old machine?
+Well, check this out – that is the machine that “started it all.”
 (That wording isn’t mine, it’s on the display.)
 This is the first automatic screw machine invented by Christopher Spencer!
 From this first “Hartford Automatic” sprang all the great automatic screw machine industries of the present day (I’ll ignore the obvious joke.)